Gibberlings3/transitions/README.md

 ------------------------------------------------------------------------
 10 Add waves of refugees to Baldur's Gate (Optional)
 ------------------------------------------------------------------------
 Refugees will start arriving in front of the palace in waves, seven game-days apart starting a week after the death of Sarevok.
 Each wave will increase the number of refugees, but all are in front of the palace so overall, this is more of a cosmetic thing and will by no means swamp the city with refugees as it is in SoD.
-This is a slightly modified import of jastey's component in Endless BG1.
+This is skipped if it's already installed via EBG1.

 ------------------------------------------------------------------------
 11 Allow Imoen's magic training to be delayed (Optional)